20 US Colleges that Are Great for International Students

 More than 8,600 international students chose to study at Purdue University in the 2013-14 school year.
 The school publishes a quarterly newsletter tailored to the needs of international students, and these students can also meet and foster friendships with domestic students through the International Friendship Program.

 8. University of Maryland

-There is a large international student population at the University of Maryland.
-Its more than 3,500 international students come from 134 countries.
-Many forms of assistance are offered to international students, including help applying to the school and getting a visa, in addition to many different events and activities.
+There is a large international student population at the University of Maryland - its approximately 4,000 international students come from 137 countries.
+Many forms of assistance are offered to these students, including help applying to the school and getting a visa.

 9. University of Florida